Tag: Band Chemistry

 One of the biggest challenges I’ve faced in my live band is getting a group of musicians together that all share the same goals.
 There are a lot of musicians out there but not all of them want to play in bars.
 Some musicians just want to jam and don’t want to play any live gigs at all, ever.
 If your band is going to succeed you really need to have common goals.

 What can you do when one member of your band will only play their instrument when the band gets together to practice?
+They just won’t practice on their own?
 I get this question all the time from friends and colleagues that play in live bands.
 It’s actually a lot more common than you may think to have a band member only practice when the band gets together as a group to practice.
 It’s something that you may have to deal with in your live band so let’s discuss some of your options.

-It may seem like a no-brainer to just kick the offending member out of the band.
+It may seem like a no-brainer to just kick the member that won’t practice out of the band.
 That may seem like the easiest solution but let’s face it, this person may have other qualities that make them very hard to replace.
 For example, I was working with a young band that consisted of 3 brothers and it was a great marketing opportunity having 3 brothers in the same band.
 The problem is, one of the brothers would never practice his instrument unless it was band practice.
 It was very obvious that this brother was far behind the other two in terms of being prepared and also in his actual playing ability.
 But, it was crucial to keep this brother in the band.
-Continue reading “What To Do When One Of Your Band Members Won’t Practice”

 The Beatles With Guest Musician Billy Preston